Menu

 Issues of the newsletter are released four times per year in Spring, Summer, Autumn, and Winter.
 The newsletter serves the SMB community with news and updates, so please share it with your colleagues and contribute content to future issues.

 We welcome submissions to expand the content of the newsletter.
-The next issue will be released in April, so if you would like to contribute, please send an email to the editors by the start of April 2025 to discuss how your content can be included.
+The next issue will be released in the Summer, so if you would like to contribute, please send an email to the editors by the start of June 2026 to discuss how your content can be included.
 This could include summaries of relevant conferences that you have attended, suggestions for interviews, professional development opportunities etc. Please note that job advertisements should be sent to the Member Forum rather than to the newsletter.

 If you have any suggestions on how to improve the newsletter and would like to become more involved and/or contribute, please contact us at any time.
 We appreciate and welcome feedback and ideas from the community.
 The editors can be reached at newsletter@smb.org.